-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2010 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2012 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2010 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2011?
-84.6 % applied, were admitted, and enrolled (full- or part-time) in Fall 201 who began studies during summer in this cohort.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2012 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2013?
+87.3% applied, were admitted, and enrolled (full- or part-time) in Fall 201 who began studies during summer in this cohort.
 Applicants should requirements for consideration for admission (i.e., who completed a one of the following actions: admission, non-admission, placement or institution).
-Admitted applicants should include wait-listed stude I. Include early decision, early action, and students include only those students who fulfilled the actionable applications) and who have been notified of on waiting list, or application withdrawn (by applican Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 4086 4013 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 2553 2372 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 819 4 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle C2.
+Admitted applicants should include wait-listed stude 3.
+Include early decision, early action, and students I include only those students who fulfilled the actionable applications) and who have been notified of on waiting list, or application withdrawn (by applicant) Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 4,734 5,021 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 3,142 3,018 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 949 4 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle C2.
 Freshman wait-listed students (students who met admission recontingent on space availability) Do you have a policy of placing students on a waiting list?
-X Yes If yes, please answer the questions below for Fall 2011 admissions: s 🔲 No Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 530 Number of wait-listed students admitted 30 Is your waiting list ranked?
+X Yes If yes, please answer the questions below for Fall 2013 admissions: s Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 21 320 Is your waiting list ranked?
 No If yes, do you release that information to students?
 Do you release that information to school counselors?
 Admission Requirements C3.
 High school completion requirement Check the appropriate box to identify your high school completion X High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required n requirement for degree-seeking entering students: C4.
-Does your institution require or recommend a general college-p preparatory program for degree-seeking students? ☐ Require X Recommend ☐ Neither require nor recommend
+Does your institution require or recommend a general college- preparatory program for degree-seeking students?
+X Require ☐ Recommend ☐ Neither require nor recommend